SSWConsulting/SSW.Rules.Content/rules/relational-database-design/rule.md

   * e.g. a student can enrol in multiple courses, and multiple students can take a course.

 ### Optionality
 In addition to the above relationship types, each side of the relationship may be optional.
-Let's examine the case of an airline company which tracks Pilots and Completed Flights
+Let's examine the case of an airline company which tracks Pilots and Completed Flights.
 - 1 Flight must always have at least one Pilot
 - 1 Pilot can have 0, 1 or many Flights (they may have 0 if they have been recently hired)

-So in this case, the Pilot having Flights is optional
+So in this case, the Pilot having Flights is optional.

 ### Handling Many-to-Many - Practical Example - Student Courses
 Many-to-many relationships require special handling to ensure that the relationships and their data can be stored accurately in the database.
 An associative entity (also known as a joining table) handles this by converting the many-to-many relationship into two one-to-many relationships.